(Pocket-lint) - Meal kits actually have quite a bit of tech behind them.

 Peachdish has a Southern-style and has more ordering options than the competition.
 You can order kits as few as two servings and up to 24 for some recipes.
 There are flexible delivery days, too; you can order weeks ahead or "wait until Sunday".
 In terms of the food, there are vegetarian and omnivore selections, gluten-free and "superfood" menus, and a la carte items like desserts and meats for sale in the market.

-The standard Peachdish delivery includes four servings of meals for $50, or $13 per serving, but again, you can totally customise your order.
+The standard Peachdish delivery includes four servings of meals but, again, you can totally customise your order.
 The price of each meal and market item is listed in the description as you order online (sorry, no app).
-The only requirement is a minimum cart total of $45 for any shipment.
-Shipping is free nationwide for subscribers to most states.
-Otherwise, it's a $15 fee per shipment.

 Sun Basket is all about clean eating.
 It guarantees your kit will contain organic, non-GMO produce and responsibly sourced meats and seafood that are free of antibiotics and hormones.
 There are also "dietitian-approved" options for paleo, gluten-free, vegan, vegetarian, and Mediterranean eaters.
 Using the app, choose any recipe from 18 weekly options.
 They'll come to your door in recyclable and compostable packaging, too.

-There's a classic meal kit subscription plan that serves two to four people, three times a week, at $12 per serving.
-There's also a family subscription plan for up to four people and up to four recipes per week at $11 per serving.
+There's a classic meal kit subscription plan that serves two to four people, three times a week.
+There's also a family subscription plan for up to four people and up to four recipes per week.
 The only thing you'll have to check is whether Sun Basket ships to your zip code.
 It supposedly serves most of the US, excluding Arkansas, Hawaii, Montana, and New Mexico.

 Compared to other meal kits out there, EveryPlate is pared-down and cost-effective.
 There's no add-ons to buy, locked recipes you can't access, overly complicated cooking skills required, or unusual meals that will turn kids away.
 Nevertheless, it offers a good mix of easy recipes.
 Critics say you may need to supply more of your own ingredients, like butter, flour, and milk.

 This online-only meal kit service is for all the vegans out there.
-It costs $68 per week, standard.
 You can choose between the 30-minutes-or-less recipe plan, a high protein recipe plan, or a chef's choice recipe plan.
 Each week you'll get to pick three dinners, and each meal serves two.
 There are some extras you can get, too.
-These are $24 each.
-For instance, you can get breakfast extras (four servings at $6 per serving).

 We even like that there are different diet options within each weekly menu, like high-protein, soy-free, and gluten-free.